 Currently, more than 282,000 school-aged students are physically assaulted each month in secondary schools, according to educationcorner.com.

-More than 70% report they have witnessed bullying in their school; more than 160,000 each day refuse to go to school for fear of being bullied; 64% percent who are bullied don’t report it.
+More than 70% report they have witnessed bullying in their school; more than 160,000 each day refuse to go to school for fear of being bullied.
+Sixty-four percent who are bullied don’t report it.

-Bullying can be physical — kicking, hitting, blocking — causing a child to fear for his safety, or it can be verbal and include threats, taunts, teasing, name calling or abusive language.
+Bullying can be physical kicking, hitting or blocking, causing a child to fear for his safety.
+It can be verbal, including threats, taunts, teasing, name calling or abusive language.

-Social bullying can involve spreading malicious rumors, shunning a child or teen from social groups or embarrassing him or her in public.
+Social bullying can involve spreading malicious rumors, shunning a child or teen from social groups or embarrassing them in public.
 The Internet has taken this reality to a new level — cyberbullying.

-A bully can now torment a victim 24/7 through text messaging, video and photo clips, emails, instant messaging, chatrooms and other electronic means.
-It can happen at school, home or church, or on buses or community playgrounds.
+A bully can now torment a victim continuously through text messaging, video and photo clips, emails, instant messaging, chatrooms and other electronic means.
+It can happen at school, home,church or on buses or community playgrounds.

 Currently, no federal law directly addresses the problem of bullying, although in some cases it overlaps with discriminatory harassment.

-What can pastors, church and community members, parents and grandparents do to help stop bullying?
+What can pastors, church and community members, teachers, caregivers and families do to help stop bullying?

 Here are some suggestions:

 - When you see it taking place, respond quickly.
-If necessary, call 911.
+Call 911 if necessary.

-- Provide adult supervision in those areas where children and youth gather.
+- Provide adult supervision in areas where children and youth gather.

-- Educate church, school and community leaders and parents on the facts of bullying.
-Join together to enforce zero tolerance of bullying violence.
+- Educate yourself and others who are responsible for caring for children on the facts of bullying.
+Join with others to enforce zero tolerance of bullying violence.